maherb4/axway-open-docs/content/en/docs/apim_relnotes/20210530_apimgr_relnotes.md

 API Manager allows Organization Administrators and API Administrators to grant access to their APIs within any organization.
 Now, you can also view the usage of APIs, where access has been granted to organizations and their applications, as well as revoking their access.
 For more information, see [Manage API access](/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web/#manage-api-access).

+### Import APIs over HTTPS through a HTTPS proxy server

+It is now possible to send an API download request to a HTTPS proxy server over HTTPS.
+This ensures the confidentiality of the download request as the request is sent over HTTPS.

+If using a proxy server to import APIs is a requirement, then it is recommended to do so by using a HTTPS Proxy server.
+For more information, see [Configure a proxy server](/docs/apim_administration/apimgr_admin/api_mgmt_config/#configure-a-proxy-server).

 ### YAML configuration store (GA)

 The YAML configuration store feature reached General Availability (GA) in this update of API Gateway, and it is now production-ready.